andrewvinh/PersAIAsis/README.md

-# PersAI Assiss
+# Personal Artificial Intelligence Assistant
+Persy for short =].
-This is a personal project started, brainstormed, built and maintained by Andrew B. Vinh.
+I am a personal project planned and implemented by Andrew B. Vinh.
+What a guy >.<

-PersAI Assiss or PAI Assiss is a personal AI assistant meant to help organize daily routines and schedules.
-With functionality to learn vocabulary, store information, plan events, reach out with SMS and hopefully many more things, PAI Assiss will be happy to help!
+Persy is a Personal AI Assistant meant to help organize daily routines and schedules.
+With functionality to learn vocabulary, store information, plan events, reach out with SMS and hopefully many more things, Persy will be happy to help!

 How to: